osrf/gazebo_tutorials/model_population/tutorial.md

 how to select a model by using the `<model>` tag.
 Each element of the population will be inserted into the simulation with a unique name that will be created by appending to the model name the suffix `_clone_i`, where `i` is the ith element of the population.
-You can see the list of models spawned in the Gazebo scene
+You can see the list of models spawned in the Gazebo-classic scene
 here:

 [[file:files/model_list_6-0.png|640px]]